-The government invested a lot of funding to develop solutions for defense-oriented equipment and capabilities.
+The government invested significant funding to develop defense-oriented equipment and capabilities.
 Demand for highly skilled workers, scientists, and engineers affected public resources allocated to universities and research institutions.
 However, not all investment in this area stem from the defense sector.
 Today, multinational companies account for a significant portion of the research spending in the Israeli industry.
 With more than 300 R&D centers in Israel, American companies constitute about 55% of all R&D centers in the country.
-Corporations such as Intel, IBM, Google, Cisco, Motorola, Philips, Apple, and many others have invested and set up research centers in Israel to take advantage of the local talent.
+Corporations such as Intel, IBM, Google, Cisco, Motorola, Philips, Apple, Microsoft, and many others have invested and set up research centers in Israel to take advantage of the local talent.

-There are more than 6,700 startups in Israel’s small and connected economy, 14 times the concentration of startups per capita in Europe.
+There are more than 6,000 startups in Israel’s small and connected economy, 5 times the concentration of startups per capita in the European Union.
+There are 80 Israeli unicorns (private companies valued at $1 billion or more) with 42 companies joining the Unicorn club in 2021 alone.
 A noted shift for this year, is the increase in Artificial Intelligence (AI) related startup companies.

-While Israel has just 0.1% of the world’s population, the nation attracts 19% of global investment in cybersecurity, ranks number one globally in R&D expenditures per GDP, and attracts the highest rate of venture capital funding per capita in the world.
+While Israel has just 0.1% of the world’s population, the nation attracts 13% of global investment in cybersecurity, ranks number one globally in R&D expenditures per GDP, and attracts the second-highest rate of venture capital funding per capita in the world, after Singapore.

 Many of the companies in the ICT ecosystem are software companies.
-The U.S. is the number one source for Israel’s imports of software and Information Technology (IT) equipment and services.
+The United States is the number one source for Israel’s imports of software and Information Technology (IT) equipment and services.

-Israel’s software industry has attracted a great deal of attention from global technology leaders.
+Israel’s software industry has attracted attention from global technology leaders.
 Many companies, including HP, IBM, Microsoft, and Oracle, have established operations and manufacturing centers in the country.
-Additionally, American companies have identified Israel as a prime destination for the establishment of R&D centers.
+Additionally, American companies have identified Israel as a prime destination to establish R&D centers.
 Having an R&D presence in Israel offers an opportunity for the American company to leverage local talent and enhance their existing technologies by collaborating with Israeli companies in various software fields.

 Israel’s telecommunication market is characterized by high mobile penetration and a significant number of service providers including Bezeq International, Pelephone, HOT Mobile, Cellcom, 013 NetVision, Partner, 012 Smile, Golan Telecom, Rami Levi Telecom, and others.
 Israel’s telecommunication network is considered to be one of the most sophisticated in the world.

-In September 2020, a 5G network officially launched across Israel.
-It offers customers faster browsing speeds on their smartphones.
-Partner, Hot Mobile and Pelephone are the first to offer the 5G network to their clients.
-The process was delayed due to ongoing financial challenges the industry faced, particularly in the tender process.
-As a result, several companies have formed strategic partnerships for this initiative and now jointly own the frequencies: Partner and Hot Mobile have joined forces; Cellcome, Xphone and Golan Telecom have united; while Pelephone competed alone and owns its own frequencies.
+In September 2020, 5G network officially launched across Israel.
+Partner, Hot Mobile and Pelephone were the first to offer the 5G network to their clients.
+The process was delayed due to ongoing financial challenges in the industry.
+As a result, several companies have formed strategic partnerships now jointly own 5G frequencies: Partner and Hot Mobile have joined forces; Cellcom, Xphone and Golan Telecom have united; while Pelephone competed alone and owns its own frequencies.

-The Ministry of Communication announced that they will be shutting down the 2G and 3G networks in order to accommodate the new technology and the 5G cellular network.
+The Ministry of Communication announced it will be shutting down the 2G and 3G networks in order to accommodate the new technology and the 5G cellular network.
 Doing so will enable the development and growth of small industries and businesses in various areas.
-The process is expected to start in the beginning of 2022 and scheduled to conclude by the end of 2025.
+The process began in early 2022 and is scheduled to end by the end of 2025.

-During 2020, the Ministry of Communications focused on improving the telecom infrastructure.
+In addition, during 2020 the Ministry of Communications focused on improving the telecom infrastructure.
 In June 2021, the Ministry announced that the fiber optics infrastructure plan is now operating.
 Israel is making significant strides toward the full deployment of fiber optic infrastructure all over the country.
-Bezeq, one of the primary telecommunication companies in Israel, announced the plan to deploy fiber optic infrastructure in 80% of households in Israel.
+Bezeq, one of the primary telecommunication companies in Israel, announced the plan to deploy fiber optic infrastructure in 92% of households in Israel.
 The Ministry of Communications is promoting the deployment of fiber optic infrastructure in areas lacking economic viability and is publishing a clarion call for subsidized deployment in these areas.
-The Ministry of Communications has set a goal to achieve 45% of homes connected to fiber optic by the end of 2021 and 85% connected to fiber optic by 2025.
+The Ministry of Communications has set a goal to achieve 60% of homes connected to fiber optic by the end of 2022 and 92% connected to fiber optic by 2025.

 Additional opportunities are expected to arise as the 5G network expands, in areas such as smart cities, transportation, digital hospitals, and industry production and manufacturing.